aaron555/fail2ban-analyse/README.md

-yyyymmdd_fail2ban_attack_IPs_all.csv - list of all attacks showing timestamp, IP, country, approximate coordinates yyyymmdd_fail2ban_attack_IPs_unique.csv - list of all attacks showing IP, number of attacks, country, approximate coordinates yyyymmdd_fail2ban_attack_IPs_unique_subnet.csv - list of all attacks showing IP subnet (grouping into /24), number of attacks, country, approximate coordinates yyyymmdd_fail2ban_attacks_per_day_bar.png - bar chart showing number of attacks per day, and summary of worst offenders (same as unauth.png) yyyymmdd_fail2ban_country_hist_all.png - bar chart of attack origin by country, expressed as percentage (same as unauth-country.png) yyyymmdd_fail2ban_country_hist_unique_IP.png - bar chart of IP address origin by country, expressed as percentage yyyymmdd_fail2ban_country_hist_unique_subnet.png - bar chart of IP subnet (grouping into /24) origin by country, expressed as percentage yyyymmdd_fail2ban_log_analysis_summary.txt text summary of key results yyyymmdd_fail2ban_raw_attacker_info.txt - raw JSON results of ipinfo.io lookup - this may also be used as an input to avoid re-running lookup usernames.txt - (if valid uncompressed auth*/secure* logs found in input log directory, SSH only) a list of invalid usernames used in failed SSH access attempts
+yyyymmdd_fail2ban_attack_IPs_all.csv - list of all attacks showing timestamp, IP, country, approximate coordinates yyyymmdd_fail2ban_attack_IPs_unique.csv - list of all attacks showing IP, number of attacks, country, approximate coordinates yyyymmdd_fail2ban_attack_IPs_unique_subnet.csv - list of all attacks showing IP subnet (grouping into /24), number of attacks, country, approximate coordinates yyyymmdd_fail2ban_attacks_per_day_bar.png - bar chart showing number of attacks per day, and summary of worst offending IPs and /24 subnets.
+Top 3 usernames failing if available (same as unauth.png) yyyymmdd_fail2ban_country_hist_all.png - bar chart of attack origin by country, expressed as percentage (same as unauth-country.png) yyyymmdd_fail2ban_country_hist_unique_IP.png - bar chart of IP address origin by country, expressed as percentage yyyymmdd_fail2ban_country_hist_unique_subnet.png - bar chart of IP subnet (grouping into /24) origin by country, expressed as percentage yyyymmdd_fail2ban_log_analysis_summary.txt text summary of key results yyyymmdd_fail2ban_raw_attacker_info.txt - raw JSON results of ipinfo.io lookup - this may also be used as an input to avoid re-running lookup usernames.txt - (if valid uncompressed auth*/secure* logs found in input log directory, SSH only) a list of invalid usernames used in failed SSH access attempts.
 ```
 (note country / coordinate info will not be available if nolookup option is used to prevent ipinfo.io lookups)
+(note usernames analysis is based purely on number of occurences of username in log with string "invalid user", and will not match up to number of occurences in fail2ban logs)

 ## Dependencies